LycusCoder/NorexProject/docs/guides/GOLDEN_RULES.md

 ---

-*NourProject Golden Rules v1.0 - Your guide to excellence!*
+*NorexProject Golden Rules v1.0 - Your guide to excellence!*